Diablo 3 coming to Nintendo Switch with Zelda-themed items this fall

 That selection of controller options speaks to the various ways you can play Diablo 3 on the Switch, either alone or with friends.
 Blizzard revealed that up to four players can play cooperatively on a single Switch console.
 Or, up to four players can play together on separate Switches all linked wirelessly without requiring an internet connection.
 Those with far-away friends will still be able to play with up to three other party members, but doing so will require Nintendo's mysterious Switch Online service, with cloud saves for character progress confirmed.

-Diablo 3 comes with a five-act campaign where you battle through the demon infested world of Sanctuary as one of seven different classes.
+Diablo 3 comes with a five-act campaign in which you battle through the demon-infested world of Sanctuary as one of seven different classes.
 You can play as a Barbarian, Crusader, Demon Hunter, Monk, Witch Doctor and Wizard, along with the latest class addition, the Necromancer.
-With more than 30 million units sold, it's one of Blizzard's most successful titles, after being ported to the Playstation 4 and Xbox One following its initial 2012 PC launch.
+With more than 30 million units sold, it's one of Blizzard's most successful titles, after being ported to the PlayStation 4 and Xbox One following its initial 2012 PC launch.

 Discuss: Diablo 3 coming to Nintendo Switch with Zelda-themed items this fall